By R Carter

 The court of public opinion

-Public shame and humiliation are old tactics which have worked well for as long as there has been recorded history.
-They work especially well on those who arrogantly view themselves as better than others, as such types fear the damages they know will ensue once they’re relationships with others of like mind are tarnished.
-Such understanding lends credence to “it’s not so much what you know as who you know that leads to success and financial rewards”.
-So it’s also not surprising that when looking for leverage against those whose values differ from main stream, affluent, white, Christian orthodoxy, public shame, humiliation and your finances are the first thing they come after.
+Public shame and humiliation are old tactics often leveraged by indirect methods which have worked well for as long as there has been recorded history.
+They work especially well on those who arrogantly view themselves as better than others.
+The fear they tap into damages those who know what is at risk once shaming tactics are used.
+Such understanding lends credence to “it’s not so much what you know as who you know”.
+So it’s also not surprising that when looking for leverage against those whose values differ from the main stream, affluent, white, Christian orthodoxy, public shame, humiliation and your finances are the first thing they come after.
 These tactics are also the foundation of our laws and regulations, as the latter, monetary fines, work on everyone.

 Public announcements for violations of the Controlled Substance Act now carries as much weight as the actual facts behind such accusations and sometimes more, with few if any of the major news outlets making an effort to look behind such headlines and investigate the facts.
 Our world is now driven more by gossip and hearsay than by facts as such tactics sell and the standards for truth and accuracy are all but non-existent.